 How does this Program work?

-- Nestwell thoroughly screens every pet that tenants want to get approved.
-Nestwell partnered with a third-party petscreening company who specializes in screening and ranking the risk of pets.
+Nestwell thoroughly screens every pet that tenants want to get approved.
+Nestwell partnered with a third-party pet screening company that specializes in screening and ranking the risk of pets.

 Risks of Renting to Tenants With Pets